deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> This table presents the success rates of various web agents on the WebArena benchmark, comparing performance with and without policy optimization, and showing the relative gains achieved.
+> Table 1 presents the success rate of different web agents on the WebArena benchmark, comparing their performance with and without policy optimization, highlighting the relative improvement achieved by policy optimization.

 {{< table-caption >}}